ebullient3k downloadsMCP server connecting Open WebUI, Claude Desktop, and other LLMs to your vault.

 Troubleshooting:

-mcp-bridge.js is correct and absolutenode --versionRead the full content of a note by its path.
+mcp-bridge.js is correct and absolutenode --versionRead note content by path.
+Returns raw markdown by default.
+Pass includeEmbeds: true only

 Parameters: